albertllousas/hexagonal-workshop/workshop_steps/hexagonal/4_breaking_change.md

 ## What did we do here?

+emember

-As the previous example, we have applied dependency inversion, proving that even breaking changes can be transparent to our domain.
+As the previous example, we have applied dependency inversion, proving that **even breaking changes can be transparent to our domain**.

 ```
                 BUSINESS CORE                                 INFRASTRUCTURE